 People can have self-defeating worldviews they believe very strongly.
 Everyone around them can see that their beliefs are false, irrational, and self-sabotaging, but they don't look at it that way.
 They may feel like they have a lifetime of "evidence" that supports their outlook.
 A small piece of them is open to the hypothetical possibility that their views are distorted, but for the most part they believe them.
 Trying to analyze and logically dispute these beliefs just feels wrong to them.
 It can feel like they're trying to convince themselves the sun is square.

 For some of these people, CBT never clicks, and they move on.
-Others give the process more of a chance, and gradually start chipping away at their belief.
-They don't cast it aside altogether, but it becomes less rigid ("Okay, maybe not everyone is unfriendly, but still, most people are.
+Others give the process more of a chance, and gradually start chipping away at their unhelpful beliefs.
+They don't cast them aside altogether, but they become less rigid ("Okay, maybe not everyone is unfriendly, but still, most people are.
 But I'll focus my efforts on the handful who aren't jerks.")
-They can also keep their original belief, but productively change some assumptions around it (e.g, "I still think people are unfriendly, but I now realize I can handle that unfriendliness and still live a good life, whereas before I thought I couldn't.")
+They can also keep a belief, but productively change some assumptions around it (e.g, "I still think people are unfriendly, but I now realize I can handle that unfriendliness and still live a good life, whereas before I thought I couldn't.")

 Some get to that place I've already mentioned, where they can logically admit their belief is inaccurate, but they still can't help but have it.
 They may find it's a better use of their energy to try to act in productive ways despite having the belief, as opposed to trying to change it.